dustlang/dustlink/docs/cli_reference.md

 ### Compatibility handling

-Several lld-style flags are accepted for compatibility and currently consumed as no-op/value-skip behaviors (for example `--threads=*`, `--sysroot=*`, and related diagnostics/stat flags).
+Several lld-style flags are accepted for compatibility and currently consumed as no-op/value-skip behaviors (for example `--threads=*` and related diagnostics/stat flags).

 State-wired (non-no-op) controls include: